What do we know about Beyfortus, this preventive treatment intended for infants?

 Discrepancies on the effectiveness of the treatment

-However, there are disagreements about its effectiveness.
+However, there are disagreements regarding its effectiveness.
 There is “a certain excitement, a little rapid in my opinion, in terms of evidence”, judges Professor Rémy Boussageon, professor of general medicine.
 Like other critics, he points out that one of the three studies provided by Sanofi did not show a significant effect in reducing hospitalizations.
 Certainly, such an effect was then clearly (- 83%) proven by another study by Sanofi, but which has not yet been published in a scientific journal and was carried out according to a slightly less strict methodology.

 “The results of three clinical trials conducted between 2016 and 2023, and including around 12,000 infants, show good effectiveness (more than 80% reduction in hospitalizations for RSV lower respiratory infection, and 75% reduction in very severe forms of bronchiolitis in the most recent clinical trial)”, recall the National Council of Pediatric Professionals (CNPP) and the French Society of Neonatology in an opinion reviewed on August 21.